Chat with us, powered by LiveChat

 Fixed expenses are the expenses that don’t change, regardless of the miles driven.
 You would incur these even if your car transport trailer is parked in your yard and not covering any distance.

 One of the most prominent examples of fixed costs is the depreciation of your car transporter.
-The average new vehicle depreciates by approximately 20% in its first year and then by 15% each year after that, according to Carfax.
-Therefore, purchasing a new car transport trailer for $50,000 could lose $10,000 in value in its first year, even if you don’t drive a mile.
+A new vehicle depreciates 20% on average in its first driving year and then it keeps decreasing by 15% every year after that.

 Another critical fixed cost is the insurance for your car transport trailer.
 As per the Insurance Information Institute, the average annual insurance cost for commercial truck insurance ranges from $800 to $2,000 per vehicle.
 This cost is consistent regardless of the miles driven.
 Additional fixed expenses include license and registration fees.